Perturbative Resonance in WIMP paradigm and its Cosmological Implications on Cosmic Reheating and Primordial Gravitational Wave Detection: Cosmic background and Dark Matter abundance

-where $H$ is the Hubble parameter, $f$ is the distribution function, and the form of the collision function $C[f]$ is determined by $\mathcal{L}_{int}=\lambda\phi^2\chi^2$.
+where the amplitude $\mathcal{M}$ is determined by $\lambda$ in our model.
+The component $e^{-(E_1+E_2)/\mu}$ in the integral implies that the particles are in a thermal distribution ({\bf kinetic equilibrium}).
+In practice, such a condition is easy to be attained as the kinetic collision in generic takes place rapidly.
+More specifically, in this work, we assume that, after out-of-equilibrium production, although not in {\bf thermal equilibrium}, DM (and $\phi$) can swiftly attain a thermal distribution ({\bf kinetic equilibrium}) through the efficient kinetic collisions within the cosmic bath.
+For other exceptions that cannot obtain kinetic equilibrium, this issue is quite model-dependent but worthy of further studies. }, $f$ is the distribution function, and the form of the collision function $C[f]$ is determined by $\mathcal{L}_{int}=\lambda\phi^2\chi^2$.
 In our analysis, $g_{\mu\nu}$ is taken as the perturbed Friedmann-Lemaitre-Robertson-Walker (FLRW) metric in the conformal Newtonian gauge.
 Note that, this equation is not only able to describe the freezing-out process but also able to describe the process of DM production ($n_\phi\le n_\phi^{eq}$ and $n_\chi\le n_\chi^{eq}$).
 The extra factor $\left(n_\phi/n_\phi^{eq}\right)^2$ accounts for the earliest stage of the evolution and it vanishes when $\phi$ attains its thermal equilibrium $n_\phi=n_\phi^{eq}$.

 By solving Eq.(\ref{eq:eomback}) with the initial condition $n_\chi(t_{R_i})=n_\phi(t_{R_i})=0$, we obtain,